La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 ### Letterals

 Letterals are words representing letters, which are built up on a regular pattern like the pronouns are.
-A letteral means ``X1 is an instance of the letter (whatever)''. _``zu -fma !xo - <letteral>''_ is the right way to say that something has the shape of a letter.
+A letteral means ``X1 is an instance of the letter (whatever)''. _zu -fma !xo - <letteral>_ is the right way to say that something has the shape of a letter.
 To spell a word, compound the letters start to end.
 The result means ``X1 is an instance of something spelled (whatever)''.

 Among letterals there are different forms for V's and C's, and upper and lower case in two alphabets are supported.
 The first table shows stem forms arranged phonetically, while the second shows what to substitute for the asterisks to signal alphabets and cases.